aws-solutions/qnabot-on-aws/README.md

 {"ENABLE_MULTI_LANGUAGE_SUPPORT":true}
 ```

 Step 2) Use the Designer UI to import the Sample/Extension named Language / Multiple Language Support.

 This will add two questions to the system: Language.000 and Language.001.
+When using Lex text clients, these questions will allow you to set your preferred language.
+The preferred language, if set, will take precendence over
+the auto detected language.

+_When using Alexa, the language is automatically set by the skill.
+You will not be able to override the preferred language when using Alexa._

 Language.000 provides a question that allows the user to set the current sessions preferred output saying a simple word
 such as French, German, or Spanish, or Italian.